xuzhg/Document/_posts/2015-04-17-02-04-convention-model-builder.md

 </EntityType>
 {% endhighlight %}

-They can also change name-space and property name in EDM document.
+You can also change name-space and property name in EDM document.
 For example, if the above DataContract attribute is added with NameSpace:

 {% highlight csharp %}
 [DataContract(Namespace="My.NewNameSpace")]